J-PWalk/NC-BE-Portfolio-Work/README.md

+Certainly!
+Here is your updated README.md:

 # be-nc-games

 ## Description
 be-nc-games is a backend server for an application that manages game reviews.
 It provides various API endpoints to retrieve information about game categories and reviews.
 This project uses Express.js as the server framework and PostgreSQL as the database.

+The backend application is hosted on [Render](https://render.com/), with the PostgreSQL database hosted on [ElephantSQL](https://www.elephantsql.com/).
+The corresponding frontend application is hosted on [Netlify](https://www.netlify.com/) and can be accessed [here](https://ncgamenexus.netlify.app/).

 ## Installation
 1. Clone the repository